vulpineblaze/ld44_reap_into_cash/README.md

 Project has met requirements.

 ## Inspiration
-This game was inspired by my wife, Sarah, the prompts, and the American T.V. show "Dead Like Me."
+This game was inspired by my wife, the prompts, and the American T.V. show "Dead Like Me."

 ## Contact
 Created by [@vulpineblaze](https://github.com/vulpineblaze) - feel free to contact me!